danielrezz/best_README_generator/yourProjectREADME.md

 </h2>

 <p>
-    submit pull requests on bugs or problems as needed
+    Users can submit pull requests as they see fit for project updates/improvements
 </p>

 <h2 id="tests">